riggerthegeek/steeplejack/docs/dependency-injection/class-injector.md

 ### The class constructor registered with some dependencies

 If you want a class constructor with some dependencies, you'll need to define them in the `deps` array.
 This will register `MySecondClass` to the injector and it will have `MyClass` and `dep2` as dependencies.
-These dependencies are set
+These dependencies are set as static methods on the class.

 ```javascript
 import {Inject} from "steeplejack/decorators/inject";